Top 10 Pros & Cons of Being in the Trucking Business

 • Unpredictability can disrupt personal plans.

-Lisa, a truck driver, often struggles to maintain a consistent schedule.
-She’s had to cancel family gatherings and miss important events due to last-minute job assignments and unpredictable routes.
+Real-life example: Lisa, a truck driver, often struggles to maintain a consistent schedule, making personal life planning extremely difficult.
+She has had to cancel family gatherings, miss birthdays, and skip important events due to last-minute job assignments and unpredictable route changes.
+Over time, this persistent unpredictability has taken a significant emotional toll on both her and her family.

 Conclusion